 2. Heated cup

 This heated cup will keep your coffee or tea at a perfect temperature.
 No more making your coffee in the morning and finding it cold on your kitchen counter in the afternoon!
-Enjoy your hot drink anytime.
+This little helper is perfect for the everyday chaos of life with ADHD, letting you enjoy your hot drink anytime.

 3. Fidget toys